-Breast pain, or 'mastalgia', is a common breast symptom.
+Breast pain or sore breasts (medical term 'mastalgia') is a common breast symptom.
 It affects 7 out of 10 women at some point during their lives.

 What causes breast pain?